joohye720/fdgan_jh_approach1/README.md

 # RGB-IR Cross-Modality Person Re-Identification with Pose-transferred Image Generation

-[JOO-HYE PARK](Department of Mechanical Engineering, Korea Advanced Institute of Science and Technology (KAIST), Daejeon 34141, South Korea (e-mail: weetweet720@gmail.com))\, [DONG-SOO KWON](Department of Mechanical Engineering, Korea Advanced Institute of Science and Technology (KAIST), Daejeon 34141, South Korea (e-mail: kwonds@kaist.ac.kr)\
+[JOO-HYE PARK](Department of Mechanical Engineering, Korea Advanced Institute of Science and Technology (KAIST), Daejeon 34141, South Korea (e-mail: weetweet720@gmail.com))\,

 Pytorch implementation for our master theis research.
 With the two-generator based proposed approah :  we are able to learn **identity-related** and **modality and pose-unrelated** representations.